sara-sabr/ITStrategy/presentations/en/2019-11-12-OSS-Publishing.md

 * MIT
 * Apache-2.0

-Under which licence can you release your project?
+Under which licence can you release your project and why?

 --